Woolies is hoping you’ll pick up an S5 with your spuds.

 While many contract phone plans equate to a handset repayment stacked on top of a SIM-only style plan, that isn't the case here, as Woolworths Pre-paid's lowest data level on a phone plan currently sits at 2.5GB, quite a bit more than the 1GB of data Woolworths is offering with the Galaxy S5.
 Data is charged in 25KB blocks, which also means that you're likely to burn through data a little faster than on competing contract offerings.
 Unlike the prepaid plans, there's no discount for a rewards card.

 The Galaxy S5 plan has a total cost of $912, which is fairly cheap compared to the other contract deals available for the S5.
-You can compare those below (we've set the data, text and call specifications to match the Woolworths plan, but you can adjust them using the "Modify Results" tab):

 If you’re tempted, here are the key specifications for the Samsung Galaxy S5:

 Compare 220+ plans, 25+ carriers and 30+ phones and find the right choice for you.